CJonesCode/SnapConnect/README.md

 - **Friend Management**: Users can search for other users by name.
 - **Tip Viewing**: A chat-style list of incoming tips from other users.
 - **Ephemeral Logic**: Tips are marked as viewed and filtered from the list if they are expired.
+- **Centralized Logging**: A structured logging service is in place to monitor authentication and navigation events.

 ### Planned
 - **Full Friend Management**: Implement friend requests (add/accept), and display a friends list.